carbonfive/stylegun/README.md

 In the Source folder, you will find the stylesheets folder.
 In stylesheets, you will see partials for Fonts, Colors, Logo, and Hero Image.

-You only need to edit the partials, which are the stylesheets starting with a _ You can add hex codes, images and fonts there.
+You only need to edit the partials, which are the stylesheets starting with a "_", for example "_fonts".
+You shouldn't have to edit "_stylegunstyles" but you can if you are trying to change the layout of stylegun.

+You can add hex codes, images and fonts in the partials.

+To view the changes you've made, go back to your command line interface (terminal).
+In your terminal, run the server by typing:

+``middleman server``

+Open the address in your browser (localhost:4567) and there's your page!

 ## Push up to Github